tfb6251/msd_robot_arm_rev4/robot_servoing/README.md

 This is a simple ROS 2 package for controlling a robotic arm with a gamepad.
 Compatible with ROS 2 Humble.

+NOTE: Gamepad functionality still does not work on arm hardware, only in simulation.
+We believe this issue has to do with the ros2_control Controller Manager configuration.
+After countless hours of troubleshooting we were unable to fix the issue before delivery date.

 ## Overview

 The `robot_servoing` package provides nodes and modules to facilitate servoing and basic manipulation tasks for a robot arm using ROS 2.
 This package is designed to be easy to use and integrate with other ROS 2 projects.